Free Passes to Coastal Maine Botanical Gardens

 Evening and Daytime Programs

 The library offers free talks by local authors and experts in a variety of fields, usually on Wednesdays at 6:30 p.m., once or twice a month.
+May will feature Award winning author, Matthew Cost, who will read from his newest book, Pirate Trap on May 8.
+On May 15, Lincolnville artist, Ken Cleaves, will show a video of his Japanese-inspired garden and show his artwork.

 Past programs have covered everything from building your own boat, growing hops, long-distance hiking, using solar power, and facts and myths about bats, to identifying Maine birds and researching family history.